shadi1717/oracle-cloud-data-platform-workshop/Lab10/LabGuide10.md

 -   Learn how to assess users and database configurations with Oracle Data Safe
 -   Learn how to discover, verify and update a sensitive data model with Oracle Data Safe
 -   Learn how to create a sensitive type and category with Oracle Data Safe
--   Learn how to mask senstive data with Oracle Data Safe
+-   Learn how to mask sensitive data with Oracle Data Safe

 ### Required Artifacts
 -   The following lab requires an Oracle Public Cloud account.
 You may use your own cloud account, a cloud account that you obtained through a trial, or a training account whose details were given to you by an Oracle instructor.